Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

 unit test
 ---------
-- Unit tests test the application from the inside, from the point of view of the programmer (about the interactions of the internal components of application).
+- Unit test verifies the correctness of the logic of a single module of your application.

-- UT tests the correctness of the program logic.

 - UT should test only logic, flows, configuration, etc. that changes, of a SUT.
   Don't test constants, because it's useless -- constants nevers changes it's written as is and works as is.